tolomaus/brpm_content_framework/README.md

 ## Testability

-Thanks to the decoupling between the BRPM Content framework and BRPM itself, it is very easy to write automated tests for the automation logic that runs on top of the framework.
+Thanks to the decoupling between the BRPM Content framework and BRPM itself, it is very straightforward to write automated tests for the automation logic that runs on top of the framework.

 As an example, see here a unit test written in RSpec that will create a plan and a request in that plan: